theonjs/theon/README.md

 - **consul** - Server discovery and balancing using Consul.
 - **retry** - Provide a simple retry logic policy in your API clients.
-- **JSONSchema** - Validate incoming and outgoing bodies againts a JSON schema.
+- **JSONSchema** - Validate incoming and outgoing bodies against a JSON schema.
 - **APIDocs** - Generate Swagger/Apiary docs reading the resource metadata annotations.

 ## Middleware